 We are from Vallo di Diano (SALERNO), Southern Italy area straddling the Lucania hills and the Cilento sea and this means that our cuisine has lots of varieties and influences.

-True Italian Cuisine varies Km in Km but having a common thread, namely the simplicity of the dishes, cooked with very few, genuine, and high quality ingredients.
+True Italian Cuisine varies from mile to mile but having a common thread, namely the simplicity of the recipes, cooked with very few, genuine, and high quality ingredients.

-Most of the products, key products, are imported directly from Italy, from small local productions (including my family farm which will import the Extra Virgin Olive Oil, artichokes and tomatoes).
+Most of the key products, are imported directly from Italy, from small local productions (including my family farm which will import the Extra Virgin Olive Oil, and artichokes).

-Then, products such as IGP "White Fig of Cilento" and many of the best cheeses of our products area made with real milk of goats and cows walking along our hills.
+Then, products such as PGI (Protected Geographical Indication) "White Fig of Cilento" and many of the best cheeses of our products area made with real milk of goats and cows walking along our hills.

-Our Panini, with the highest quality bread, from Bien Cuit (on Smith Street), and "gourmet products" such as Cetara's Tuna, capers from Pantelleria, IGP & DOP cheeses and all the best imported Salumi.
+Our Panini, with the highest quality bread, and "gourmet products" such as Cetara's Tuna and Anchovies Fillets, capers from Pantelleria, PGI & PDO (Protected Designation of Origin) cheeses and all the best imported Salumi.

 Also you can buy many of the products we use for our dishes.